H. Rex Lee: Federal Communications Commission

 After his term ended in 1967, Lee became the assistant administrator of the US foreign aid program of the United States Department of State.
 Just over a year later, President Johnson appointed Lee to a seven-year term as a commissioner on the Federal Communications Commission (FCC), which began on October 28, 1968.
 He served as the commission's education commissioner and was also a member of the Telephone and Telegraph Committee.
 His main focus was exploiting the full potential of telecommunications to improve the educational system in the United States.
 He has been characterized as a "quiet member" of the FCC who was "rarely flamboyant or controversial".
 During his time on the commission, he frequently joined Nicholas Johnson in voting against station purchases in order to avoid media concentration.
 Alongside Johnson, he was considered on the "liberal wing" of the FCC by The New York Times.
 He retired 18 months before his term expired on December 31, 1973, from "a desire to retire from career service to try something new."
 His resignation followed a week after Johnson's.

 Retirement

 Lee became a visiting professor at San Diego State University following his retirement from the FCC.
 In 1975, he became founding chairman of the Public Service Satellite Consortium.
 In his retirement, he helped to establish educational television in South America.
 On May 28, 1977, Lee was re-appointed as Governor of American Samoa on an interim basis until the first elected governor, Peter Tali Coleman, assumed office in January 1978.

 Personal life

 Lee died at his home in La Jolla, San Diego, California, on July 26, 2001, at the age of 91.
 He had five children (three daughters and two sons).
 He was a friend of entertainment mogul Walt Disney, who visited the Lee family and stayed at their home.
 His wife, Lillian Lee, died in April 2010 at the age of 97.

+In 1963, William C. Brown Jr. ("Puka Bill") was arrested for threatening to kill Governor Lee and detained for over 48 hours without being informed of the specific charges.
+Ultimately, the case was dismissed because the government failed to provide due process.